tokisuno/blog/content/aboutme.md

 ## howdy y'all.

-many of you know me as tokisuno. i am a 21 year old content creator studying linguistics pursuing a masters degree who makes videos from time to time on lifestyle/improvement shit, along with tech and things i am generally interested in.
+many of you know me as tokisuno, but i also go by lucas. i am a 21 year old content creator studying linguistics pursuing a masters degree who makes videos from time to time on lifestyle/improvement shit, along with tech and things i am generally interested in.

 ## some info